elliheyes/Polytope-Generation/README.md

 - Step 4: Type 'make' and hit Enter.
 This should compile all the necessary files in the package.
 - Step 5: To run the main function within the gen_poly.c file simply type './gen_poly.x' and hit Enter.

-Notes:
+General Notes:
-- Currently the main function in the gen_poly.c is set to randomly initialise a population, evolve it, extract the terminal states (i.e. reflexive polytopes), reduce the list using the normal form, and then write the reduced list of terminal states to a file.
+- Currently the main function in gen_poly.c is set to randomly initialise a population, evolve it, extract the terminal states (i.e. reflexive polytopes), reduce the list using the normal form, and repeat this several times.
+The reduced list of output reflexive polytopes are written to a file and the number of terminal states generated after each evolution, plus the total number of reduced terminal states are also written to a file.

+- To specify the type of reflexive polytopes you would like to generate, such as the polytope dimension, number of points, etc, one can change the global variables in the Global.h file accordingly.
-- You can change the global variables in the 'Global.h' file.
-This includes the polytope variables like the polytope dimension, the number of points, etc and also the genetic algorithm variables like the number of generations, population size, etc.
+  Here one can also change the global genetic algorithm variables like the number of generations, population size, mutation rate etc. In fact, in order to find the best performance one usually needs to play around with these variables quite a bit.

-- The fitness weights, which are defined in the 'Global.h' file, define what is meant by a terminal state.
+- The fitness weights, which are defined in the Global.h file, define what is meant by a terminal state.

   x DIST_WEIGHT: if this is > 0 then a penalty is added to the fitness for the average